-- Mohs Surgery: Depending on the size and/or location of the affected area, more advanced removal techniques may be necessary, such as Mohs Surgery (named after the surgeon who developed this technique).
+Mohs Surgery: Depending on the size and location of the affected area, more advanced removal techniques may be necessary, such as Mohs Surgery (named after the surgeon who developed this technique).
 This technique involves the removal and microscopic analysis of the skin cancer specimen.
-If it is discovered that the skin cancer goes deeper, another layer is excised and analyzed.
+If it is discovered that the skin cancer resider deeper in the skin, another layer is then excised and analyzed.
 This is repeated until the cancer is completely removed and no longer detected.

 Facial skin cancers can be very distressing, as their treatment can at times entail a large excision that leaves behind a sizable wound.
 In this case, reconstruction may be recommended.
 Reconstructive techniques have advanced considerably to give results that are very acceptable.

-The size and location of the resultant wound helps determine the type of reconstruction technique used.
+The size and location of the resultant wound will help determine the type of reconstruction technique used.

 - A local flap involves repositioning healthy, neighboring skin over the wound site.